nodecheck/monitoring-scripts/README.md

 sudo -H -u user checkinfo.sh
 ```

-if you get any errors, please check and correct the APIKEY, TXID or Payee.
+and wait for it to return to the console prompt.
+If you get any errors, please check and correct the APIKEY, TXID or Payee.

 Once all this has been done, we can now configure crontab to run the script hourly: